Vladivostok: Climate

-Vladivostok has a monsoon-influenced humid continental climate (Köppen climate classification Dwb, Trewartha climate classification Dcbc) with warm, humid and rainy summers and cold, dry winters.
+Vladivostok has a monsoon-influenced humid continental climate (Köppen climate classification Dwb, Trewartha climate classification Dcbc) with warm, humid and rainy summers and frigid, dry winters.
 Owing to the influence of the Siberian High, winters are much colder than a latitude of 43 degrees should warrant, given its low elevation and coastal location, with a January average of -11.9 C. Winter temperatures are somewhat colder than Milwaukee and far colder than Florence; all 3 locations are at or above 43 degrees north latitude.
 They are even colder than those of Moscow and Minneapolis, interior locations at 55 and 44 degrees north, respectively.
 Since the maritime influence is strong in summer, Vladivostok has a relatively cold annual climate for its latitude.
+For example, Vladivostok is 9.5 degrees Celsius colder than Sochi in terms of average temperature, and 17.5 degrees Celsius colder in terms of January temperatures, despite both being at 43 degrees North.

 In winter, temperatures can drop below -20 C while mild spells of weather can raise daytime temperatures above freezing.
 The average monthly precipitation, mainly in the form of snow, is around 18.5 mm from December to March.
 Snow is common during winter, but individual snowfalls are light, with a maximum snow depth of only 5 cm in January.
 During winter, clear sunny days are common.

 Summers are warm, humid and rainy, due to the East Asian monsoon.
 The warmest month is August, with an average temperature of +20 C. Vladivostok receives most of its precipitation during the summer months, and most summer days see some rainfall.
 Cloudy days are fairly common and because of the frequent rainfall, humidity is high, on average about 90% from June to August.

 During the summer season, the city is prone to typhoons and tropical storms.
 Typhoon Sanba struck the city as a tropical storm in 2012.
 In Artyom, near Vladivostok, more than 300 ha of crops were inundated.
 Preliminary losses over the region were estimated to be ₽40 million (US$1.29 million).
 Typhoons can be rare, but tropical storms happen from the Sea of Japan after a typhoon landfall from South Korea and Japan.

 On average, Vladivostok receives 840 mm of precipitation per year, but the driest year was 1943, when 418 mm of precipitation fell, and the wettest was 1974, with 1272 mm of precipitation.
 The winter months from December to March are dry, and in some years they have seen no measurable precipitation at all.
 Extremes range from -31.4 C in January 1931 to +33.6 C in July 1939.